prescientmoon/everything-nix/dotfiles/neovim/README.md

 ### Telescope

-The `<leader>f` workspace contains keybinds which search for a specific filetype.
+The `<leader>f` namespace contains keybinds which search for a specific filetype.

 | Keybind     | Description              | Plugins                |
 | ----------- | ------------------------ | ---------------------- |